liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-supporting-push-in-android.markdown

 Now that you've set up your Google project, you're ready to install and configure Liferay Push in your portal.

-## Install and configure Liferay Push in Liferay Portal
+## Setting Up Liferay Push in Liferay Portal

 For your Screens app to receive push notifications, your portal must be able to send them.
 Fortunately, the